jcumby/PIEFACE/README.rst

 These allow one or more CIF files to be read, coordination polyhedra to be determined, and ellipsoids to be fitted.
 The resulting ellipsoid parameters can be saved to text file(s), or viewed within `EllipsoidGUI`.

-Once installed, the graphical interface can be started by typing `EllipsoidGUI` on the command line, or clicking the start menu icon (if using the Windows executable).
+Once installed, the graphical interface can be started by typing `EllipsoidGUI` on the command line, or clicking the start menu icon (if installed using the Windows `installer`_).

 The command line application can be run by typing `CIFellipsoid` with appropriate arguments: